donutrj/verdigris2/content/Rules/Combat.md

 For the purpose of ranged combat, battles consist within the range of weapons.
 Penalties can be awarded for attempting long shots, shooting into cover, etc..
 ## Attacking & Defending
-To attack, a player makes a test (strength for melee & bows, agility for crossbows and blackpowder) opposed by the defender's reflex save.
+To attack, a player makes a test (strength for melee & bows, agility for crossbows and blackpowder) opposed by the defender's dodge save.
 If the attacker gets more SL than the defender the attack connects.

 The defender must then make a withstand save, adding gear dice for their armor.
 Each success reduces the damage of the attack by one.
 ### Melees